Peter D. Smith Student Initiative Awards

 Guidelines for Application

 - All applications are due in November every year to the Hopkins Center Director’s Office, Lower Level Wilson Hall.
 All application materials, including recommendations, must be submitted by the deadline.

-- The fund makes up to $3,000.00 available to sponsor major original projects in the arts.
-Application is open to single or group projects.
+- The fund makes up to $3,000 available to sponsor major original projects in the arts.
+Application is open to individual or group projects.
 Particular attention is paid to projects for which the Peter D. Smith Student Initiative Fund will be the primary source of funding.

 - The applicant(s) must ask a member of the arts faculty, an ensemble director or conductor, or one of the workshop instructors to serve as an advisor for the project.
 Both advisor and applicant(s) may be asked to supply additional information and will be involved in a final report or presentation.